 J.J has always had an eye for collecting from a very young age in New Zealand (where his Uncle is the undisputed King of Second hand goods on the North island!) he was digging for antique bottles and collecting car badges and sewing machines.
 Aged 12 he bought a bulk lot of vintage bicycle parts starting his first foray into the world of auctions and entrepreneurship restoring the bicycles and selling them for great profit at auction.
 Aged 17 he imported a Chevrolet Transam into Australia and his love of and knowledge of all things automotive has expanded from there having owned over 600 vehicles so far, starting and running a boutique older sports car hire business and one of Australia’s best stocked Porsche dismantlers which specialised in 986 and 996 Boxsters and 911s.
 On a personal level he loves collecting bottles, Louis Wain Cats, transferwear and car badges with some of the best collections in the country.

-Jessie Reid: director;
+Jessie Reid: director and auctioneer;

 Jessie is a qualified licensed auctioneer who grew up surrounded by art and vintage and always buys second hand where possible.
 She has a background in entrepreneurship, acting and writing and has been listed amongst the top 100 bloggers by Kidspot magazine as well as writing for various online publications.
 Driven and creative she has been responsible for the online presence of several businesses including those she started and ran with JJ Reid, this has resulted in an excellent understanding of social media, promotions and a fairly comprehensive knowledge of Porsches!
 As long time small business owner who bought at auction frequently she has developed a unique understanding of the importance of an online presence, websites, social media and backend processes which is sorely lacking in many auction houses.
-Focussed on making the whole process of buying and selling at auction easier, more streamlined and enjoyable for everyone she also has a very good knowledge of ceramics, glassware, Art Deco and kitchenalia amongst many other obscure objects.
+Focused on making the whole process of buying and selling at auction easier, more streamlined and enjoyable for everyone she also has a very good knowledge of ceramics, glassware, Art Deco and kitchenalia amongst many other obscure objects.

-Mel Probst: styling, receiving, valuing;
+Mel Probst: Styling, receiving, valuing;

 Mel is Tasmania’s foremost expert on mid-century furniture as well as being a qualified interior designer having completed Interior Decoration and Design at TasTafe and then a Diploma of Interior Design at Mercer School of Interior Design.
 Mel is another high achiever, running her boutique furniture gallery Current Junk as well as spending her time with Tullochs.
 She not only has an excellent eye she has amazing knowledge and research skills and unsurpassed social media skills.

-John Dean: receiving, customer service
+John Dean: Sales manager, receiving, personal shopper;

 Sherryl is our admin guru and receptionist, knowledgeable and welcoming she keeps the record keeping ticking along and answers all the tricky questions, she has an impressive array of skills pertinent to auction house day to day running honed through work with law firms, local politicians and she also studies law.